nartc/tnc/src/content/blogs/automapper-v6.en.md

 > If you do not know about **AutoMapper**, you can find out more about it via this blog post [Introduction to AutoMapper TypeScript](/blogs/introduction-to-automapper-typescript) or [Github](https://github.com/nartc/mapper)

+## Update 03/24/2020

+I have updated the benchmark code and have ran all benchmarks 100 times instead of 10 times.
+You can check out the benchmark repo [here](https://github.com/nartc/ng-automapper-bench)

 ## What's new?

 This v6 release does not contain many changes regarding the public API but performance, bundle-size, critical bug fixes, and a stab at **JavaScript** support were the main targets of this release.
 Let's explore